Author: Kyle McCarthy

 Washington, DC 20560

 This amazing collection of artifacts is the attic of the United States, except everything is on display.
 You can find almost anything here, from printing presses to toys, from locomotives to lunch boxes.
 The popular culture section presents Judy Garland's ruby slippers from "The Wizard of Oz" and the original Kermit the Frog.
+This summer, the National Museum of American History debuts an entire floor focused on the country’s founding and its evolution, from a 12-ton sculpture of George Washington to a 9-foot LEGO Statue of Liberty, plus the actual Greensboro lunch counter that triggered one of the Civil Rights Movement’s key battles.
 Be sure to allow at least half a day.
 Open daily.

 National Air and Space Museum